DOCA Accelerated UPF Reference Application Guide

 This unified context simplifies flow management and ensures that all operations related to a flow are executed sequentially, avoiding race conditions and reducing synchronization overhead.

-Lock-Free Database Access: To further enhance performance, the Accelerated UPF RAP implements lock-free data structures for managing flow state information.
+Lock-Free Data Access: To further enhance performance, the Accelerated UPF-RAP implements lock-free data structures for managing flow state information.

 This approach minimizes contention and latency, ensuring that database operations are performed efficiently.